plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ---
 layout: post
 title: How we bootstrapped our open source Google Analytics alternative to $500k ARR
-description: It took us just nine months to go from $400 to $10k MRR and now, ten months after the $10k milestone, we're at $500,000 ARR.
+description: It took us a year to reach the first $400 MRR and then it took us nine months to go from $400 to $10k MRR.
+Now, ten months after the $10k milestone, we're at $500,000 ARR.
 slug: bootstrapping-saas
 date: 2021-10-20T12:16:46.572Z
 author: marko-saric
 ---
+We've had an amazing journey to date.
 It took us 324 days to reach $400 in monthly recurring revenue (MRR) and 364 days to get to 100 subscribers since we got our first paying subscriber on May 14th 2019.

 Then things got a bit crazy.
-It took us just nine months more to go from $400 to $10k MRR and now, ten months after the $10k milestone, we're at $500,000 annual recurring revenue (ARR).
+It took us just nine months to go from $400 to $10k MRR and now, ten months after the $10k milestone, we're at $500,000 annual recurring revenue (ARR).

 It's been an incredible ride for our bootstrapped, open source and privacy-first alternative to Google Analytics.
-This picture is worth a thousand words:
+The picture of our MRR growth to date is worth a thousand words.

 If you're new to Plausible, here's a brief overview of who we are and how we got here: